mathiasverbeke0/HTSeqCountMergingTool/README.md

 The application is written in R and can be run from the command line.
 The input files should be tab-separated text files with the gene ID in the first column and the read count in the second column.
 The output file will be a tab-separated text file with the gene ID in the first column and the summed read count in the second column.

-This tool is useful for combining HTSeqCount files from different samples or conditions to facilitate downstream analysis of gene expression.

 # Use case
 This application was developed to merge two HTSeqCount files generated from RNA-seq analysis, to obtain a merged output file that can be used for downstream differential expression analysis.
 In RNA-seq analysis, raw reads from a sample are first trimmed, filtered, and mapped to a reference genome or transcriptome, and then the mapped reads are counted per gene using a tool such as HTSeq.
 However, if there are multiple fastq files per sample, HTSeqCount files will be generated separately for each fastq file.
 Thus, merging these HTSeqCount files is a necessary step to combine the gene counts for each sample, which can then be used for differential expression analysis.